Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Generic Equity Protection Swaps

 \end{proposition}

 The proof of Proposition \ref{pro2.1} hinges on the following elementary equalities, for every $i=0,1,\dots,n$,

 and, for every $j=0,1,\dots,m$,

 \begin{remark} {\rm Let us define $\wh{X}_t:=(X_0)^{-1} X_t$ so that $\wh{X}_0=1$ and the rates of return on processes $\wh{X}$ and $X$ manifestly coincide.
-Then we obtain an equivalent representation for equality \eqref{eq5.2.0}
+Then we obtain an equivalent representation for equality \eqref{eq1}

 which shows that, formally, it suffices to examine options written on the normalized process $\wh{X}$.
-In Section \ref{sec3}, the process $X$ is assumed to represent a market quantity (e.g., the price of a given equity or a specific domestic or foreign market index) we will use representation \eqref{eq5.2.0}, which is based on traded options written on $X$.

-In contrast, in Section \ref{sec4} we prefer to employ equality \eqref{eq5.2.0x} since, firstly, options on a bespoke cross-currency portfolio $X$ are unlikely to be traded and, secondly, equation \eqref{eq5.2.0x} yields simpler pricing and hedging formulae within the cross-currency market model of Section \ref{sec3.2}.
-To conclude, equality \eqref{eq5.2.0} is used when the emphasis is put on the possibility of static hedging of an EPS with traded options on market indices, whereas \eqref{eq5.2.0x} is preferred when performing computations within a stochastic market model, especially when dealing with basket options on bespoke portfolios composed of domestic and foreign assets.} \end{remark}
+Since in Section \ref{sec3}, the process $X$ is assumed to represent a market quantity (e.g., the price of a given equity or a specific domestic or foreign market index) we will use there representation \eqref{eq1}, which is based on traded options written on $X$.
+In contrast, in Section \ref{sec4} we prefer to employ equality \eqref{eq3} since, firstly, options on a bespoke cross-currency portfolio $X$ are unlikely to be traded and, secondly, equation \eqref{eq3} yields simpler pricing and hedging formulae within the cross-currency market model of Section \ref{sec3.2}.
+To sum up, equality \eqref{eq1} is used when the emphasis is put on the possibility of static hedging of an EPS with traded options on market indices, whereas representation \eqref{eq3} is convenient when performing computations within a stochastic market model, especially when dealing with a basket option on a bespoke portfolio composed of domestic and foreign assets.} \end{remark}

-\begin{remark} {\rm We say that an EPS is {\it fair} if its fair premium vanishes, that is, $\whc =0$ in Definition \ref{def2.5}.
-In the case of a buffer or floor EPS, assuming that all parameters except for the fee rate $f_2$ are fixed, one can find a unique level of $f_2$ for which the fair premium for an EPS is null by solving for $f_2$ the linear equation \eqref{eq5.2.1} (or, equivalently, \eqref{eq5.2.0x}) with initial hedging cost $\whH_0$ set to 0.
-For instance, the fair fee rate for a buffer EPS equals
+\begin{remark} {\rm Recall from Definition \ref{def2.1a} that an EPS is said to be {\it fair} if its initial premium vanishes, that is, $\whc =0$ in Definition \ref{def2.5}.
+In the case of a buffer or floor EPS, assuming that all parameters except for the fee rate $f_2$ are fixed, one can find a unique level of $f_2$ for which the fair premium for an EPS is null by solving for $f_2$ the linear equation \eqref{eq2} (or, equivalently, \eqref{eq3}) with initial hedging cost $\whH_0$ set to 0.
+For instance, the {\it fair fee rate} for the buffer EPS equals

-and for the floor EPS we have
+and for the floor EPS we have}

-If more than one nonzero fee rate appears in the specification of an EPS, then the question of its fairness may have several solutions but it is always easy to structure an EPS in such a way that its fairness is ensured.} \end{remark}